holepunchto/hyperdht/README.md

 #### `socket.publicKey`

-The public key of the server.
+The public key of the local socket.

 ## Additional peer discovery